ecmwf/metview-python/docs/api/comp_toc.rst

       - Computes the distances of all the gridpoints from a point

     * - :func:`geosort`
-      - Sorts the geopoints North to South and West to East
+      - Sorts the :class:`Geopoints` North to South and West to East

     * - :func:`grid_cell_area`
       - Computes grid cell area for each gridpoints in a field

     * - :func:`latitudes`
-      - Returns a list/vector of latitudes from the given geopoints.
+      - Returns a list/vector of latitudes from the given :class:`Geopoints`.

     * - :func:`longitudes`
-      - Returns a list/vector of longitudes from the given geopoints.
+      - Returns a list/vector of longitudes from the given :class:`Geopoints`.

     * - :func:`nearest_gridpoint`
       - Returns the nearest grid point value from a field